etkitech/etki_JS/algos/README.md

-#TO DO
+## TO DO

+### one time

-#clone the repo
+* fork and clone the repo

+### weekly

-#git pull for the changes
+* fetch and pull the changes in remote to your local
-#check the weekly algo that will be added to the repo every Monday
+* check the latest algo that will be added to the repo last Monday
-#write unit tests (preferably with jest) in a separate file
+* write unit tests (preferably with jest) in a separate file
-#write your function(s) to solve the algo
+* write your function(s) to solve the algo
-#try to make your code cleaner
+* try to make your code cleaner
-#push your solution and make a pull request
+* push your solution and make a pull request
-#check other solutions
+* check other solutions